In 1861 the english designer William Morris started the arts and crafts movement in an effort to improve the tastes of the victorian public.

 The arts and crafts movement was the parent of art nouveau, but it persisted into the new period and after 1900 merged into the mainstream of the newer style.

-Another development that influenced art nouveau was the aesthetic movement, an english decorative arts style created by followers of william morris during the 1880s.
+Another development that influenced art nouveau was the aesthetic movement, an english decorative arts style created by followers of william morris during the 1880s.</p.

 The aesthetic movement took its sources from medieval art, as did its arts and crafts counterpart, but it adapted the newly discovered arts of Japan as well.
-It survived for only a decade, and much of the style was absorbed into art nouveau.
+It survived for only a decade, and much of the style was absorbed into Art Nouveau.

-The art and architectural criticism of ruskin, laid the foundation of the arts and crafts movement and lectures on the decorative arts of William Morris were available at the Boston Athenaeum and other American libraries as soon as they were published in London.
+And lectures on the decorative arts of William Morris were available at the Boston Athenaeum and other American libraries as soon as they were published in London.

-In 1873 William Morris & Company began to sell their wallpapers in Boston and by the mid-1870s had representatives for their growing line of wallpaper, fabric and carpet, in many major American cities
+In 1873 William Morris & Company began to sell their wallpapers in Boston and by the mid-1870s had representatives for their growing line of wallpaper, fabric and carpet, in many major American cities.

-from England, but also from Japan and from the regional crafts and
+The first generation of arts & crafts employed a diverse expression of styles, which drew inspiration from England, but also from Japan and from the regional crafts and architecture of America

-Arts & Crafts Movement ideas were given an even wider audience during the 1882 American tour of Oscar Wilde.
 He championed Morris, the Pre-Raphaelites and the design and art-manufacturing philosophy in lectures presented in over 120 North American towns and cities.

 By the mid-1880's, English designs and locally made Arts & Crafts products were specified by trendsetting American architects and selected by affluent homeowners for the most stylish and fashionable American townhouses, suburban cottages and country villas.